 Are you planning to visit Korea but are not aware of the insights into Korean culture?
 Well, worry no more because we got you covered!
 This blog will provide you with all the necessary information you need, so let’s get started!

 North Korea and South Korea are two neighboring countries sharing the same border but no cultural values.
 These two countries, which are politically, ideologically, and culturally different, were once considered a single part of the world with the same attributes as mentioned above.

 The entire peninsula shared one culture, also present in other parts like Manchuria.
 Various factors in history have shaped the South Korean culture we see today.
-There were different dynasties in the past, various religious groups and ideologies,
+There were different dynasties in the past, various religious groups, and ideologies,

-Korean peninsula comprises North and South Korea.
-These regions were together until 1945, when they split up, took different paths, and have never reached a converging point.
+The Korean peninsula comprises North and South Korea.
+These regions were together until 1945, when they split up, took different paths, and never reached a converging point.
 So while looking into Korean culture, we usually have to learn about South Korean culture and North Korean culture.

 The peninsula majorly consists of a homogenous population; this indicates that all the people who currently live in the region share similar ethnic values.